NOEMA-PRODIGE/prodige-core/README.md

 # PRODIGE-core
-Collection of functions for a more common analysis/display of the PRODIGE program
+Collection of functions for a more common analysis/display of the PRODIGE program.

+This includes simple to use commands to make publication ready figures.

 Credits
 -------